Liberty Safe Revere 30-Gun Safe, E-Lock, 40 Min. Fire Rating, RV30-BKT-E-DP

 The first devices identified as guns or proto-guns appeared in China from around AD 1000.
 By the end of the 13th century, they had become "true guns", metal barrel firearms that fired single projectiles which occluded the barrel.
 Gunpowder and gun technology spread throughout Eurasia during the 14th century.

 Liberty is the state of being free within society from oppressive restrictions imposed by authority on one's way of life, behavior, or political views.
-The concept of liberty can have different meanings depending on context.
-In the Constitutional law of the United States, Ordered liberty means creating a balanced society where individuals have the freedom to act without unnecessary interference (negative liberty) and access to opportunities and resources to pursue their goals (positive liberty), all within a fair legal system.
-In Christian theology, liberty is freedom from the effects of "sin, spiritual servitude, [or] worldly ties".
+The concept of liberty can vary depending on perspective and context.
+In the Constitutional law of the United States, ordered liberty means creating a balanced society where individuals have the freedom to act without unnecessary interference (negative liberty) and access to opportunities and resources to pursue their goals (positive liberty), all within a fair legal system.

 Sometimes liberty is differentiated from freedom by using the word "freedom" primarily, if not exclusively, to mean the ability to do as one wills and what one has the power to do; and using the word "liberty" to mean the absence of arbitrary restraints, taking into account the rights of all involved.
 In this sense, the exercise of liberty is subject to capability and limited by the rights of others.
 Thus liberty entails the responsible use of freedom under the rule of law without depriving anyone else of their freedom.
 Liberty can be taken away as a form of punishment.
 In many countries, people can be deprived of their liberty if they are convicted of criminal acts.

-Liberty originates from the Latin word libertas, derived from the name of the goddess Libertas, who, along with more modern personifications, is often used to portray the concept, and the archaic Roman god Liber.
-The word "liberty" is often used in slogans, such as in "Life, Liberty, and the pursuit of Happiness" and "Liberté, égalité, fraternité".
+Liberty originates from the Latin word liber, from Proto-Italic *louðeros, from Proto-Indo-European *h₁léwdʰeros, from *h₁lewdʰ- ("people").
+The word "liberty" is commonly used in slogans or quotes, such as in "Life, Liberty, and the pursuit of Happiness" and "Liberté, égalité, fraternité".

 A rating is an evaluation or assessment of something, in terms of quality, quantity, or some combination of both.